kim-company/kim_hls/README.md

 end
 ```

+Note that this library uses Tesla, you are responsible for choosing and
+configuring its adapter.

 ## Gotchas
 ### On LFS (if tests are failing
 Beware that fixtures are stored using the git LFS protocol.
 On debian, set it up